anjalisilva/mixMVPLN/README.md

 browseVignettes("mixMVPLN")
 ```

-- A tour of mixMVPLN With Parameter Estimation via MCMC-EM
+- A Tour of mixMVPLN: Parameter Estimation via MCMC-EM”

-- A tour of mixMVPLN With Parameter Estimation via VGA
+- A Tour of mixMVPLN With Parameter Estimation via VGA

-- A tour of mixMVPLN With Parameter Estimation via Hybrid Approach
+- A Tour of mixMVPLN With Parameter Estimation via Hybrid Approach

 ## Citation for Package